arron1993/solar_tracking_msc_project/README.md

 My twist on this was I was testing to see how each tracking method would perform in a residential environment, so in my testing
 I mounted my minitature solar tracking platforms onto the garage and my parents home.

+This code is about three to four years old so is not representative, but its still an interesting project.
+I also like to do things the complicated way just for academic purposes.